dchege711/study_buddy/readme.md

 :soon: Use email verification to validate accounts.

-:soon: Allow logins using either an email address or the username.

 :soon: Support extended sessions without requiring a re-login.

 :soon: Define a log out procedure and write the required code.